Step 1: Prep and test your network

 Proceed to the Next Step

-You've finished confirming your network setup and planning for additional users; now it's time to move on to Step 2: Install QuickBooks Desktop Enterprise and set up sharing.
+You've finished preparing for your installation and testing your network, now it's time to move on to Step 2: Install Enterprise